For the more information about the geologic resources of the National Park Service, please visit http://www.nature.nps.gov/geology/.

 Paleontological Resource Inventory

 The establishment of baseline paleontological resource data is essential for the appropriate management of fossils found within National Park Service (NPS) areas.
-Although more than 240 NPS areas have been identified with paleontological resources, only a small percentage of those parks have adequate baseline paleontological resource data.
+Although 245 NPS areas have been identified with paleontological resources, only a small percentage of those parks have adequate baseline paleontological resource data.
 In conjunction with the NPS Geologic Resources Division and NPS Inventory and Monitoring (I&M) Networks, paleontological resource surveys have been conducted in dozens of parks Servicewide.
 Learn more about NPS Paleontological Resource Inventory Strategies and Methodology.